View across Matcha Mountain in Taiwan.

 2hrs

 After an early breakfast, leave the bustle of Taipei behind to head for the lush, forested hills of northern Taiwan.
 Today’s hike follows a scenic section of the Pingxi Historic Trail, part of the Tamshui-Kavalan Cultural and Historic Trail Network, used since the Qing Dynasty to connect traders and travellers between what are now Taipei City and Yilan County.
-Expect lush forest, occasional stream crossings and some glimpses over Taiwan’s picturesque east coast as you soak in the quiet beauty of this lesser-known part of Taiwan.
+Expect lush forest, some uneven terrain, occasional stream crossings and some glimpses over Taiwan’s picturesque east coast as you soak in the quiet beauty of this lesser-known part of the country.
 The hike ends in the coastal town of Wai’ao, where you’ll have free time to grab a late lunch, relax at the beach, or kick back with a drink as you watch the local surfers (bring your swimsuit and a towel if you fancy a dip).
 Later in the afternoon, take a short transfer to Jiaoxi – a relaxed hot spring town known for its therapeutic waters and laid-back vibe.
-Check into your comfortable hotel, soak in a hot spring if you like, then head to a much-loved local spot for a group dinner – the perfect setting to get to know your fellow travellers over a tasty meal.
+Check into your comfortable hotel, soak in the thermal waters if you like, then head to a much-loved local spot for a group dinner.

 Day 3